 Design your emails for accessibility

-A good-looking email can still be badly designed for some readers, and for your email client as well.
 For example, you optimize the email better by adding a meta content type and alt text for images that aren’t just placeholders.
 Your email will most likely reach sight-impaired people too, so why not help them know what’s on it?
 You can also add a text to voice recording to further better their experience.

 As for hearing impaired people, a transcript of voice recordings and subtitles for embedded videos would do the trick.